Kong/lua-resty-worker-events/README.markdown

 - fix: do not log the payload anymore, since it might expose sensitive data through the logs
 - change: updated `shm_retries` default to 999
+- change: changed timer loop to a sleep-loop (performance)

 ### 1.0.0, 18-July-2019